inovex/scrumlr.io/docs/src/content/docs/dev/index.md

 The following should give a short introduction for the Scrumlr development.

-For the frontend — the React client in `/src` — start [here](/dev/frontend/).
-It covers local setup, the architecture, the Redux store and the realtime layer, and the project's frontend conventions.
+For developing the frontend, start [here](/docs/src/content/docs/dev/frontend/).

-For developing the backend, start [here](/dev/backend).
+For developing the backend, start [here](/docs/src/content/docs/dev/backend).